 Marinades are mixtures of oil, seasonings, and often acidic ingredients such as vinegar, wine, or citrus juice, used to enhance the flavour of foods.

 Asian marinades often have soy sauce, which is made from fermented soybeans and it is full of umami.
-There’s plenty of salt in soy sauce, which makes it great to season for seasoning as it will elevate flavours with only a short time needed for marination.
+There’s plenty of salt in soy sauce, which makes it great to season this baby chicken as it will elevate flavours with only a short time needed for marination.

 Read also other recipes with chicken.